So Much More Than the Girl in Hitler’s Tub

 In 1946, Roland and Lee took a trip to America.
 While traveling they did some press, including a radio interview show.
 The show is built around a wonderful conceit (the kind you can only find in 1946 radio shows.)
 It’s hosted by the actress Ona Munson, who receives visitors in the social room of a decadent nightclub.
 The interview is brisk and clearly scripted, but also covers a great deal about Lee and Roland.
 It’s fascinating to hear their voices captured.
 And like the photo of Lee in Hitler’s tub, it has layers.

 Ona Munson was made famous for a small part in Gone with the Wind, which unfortunately left her typecast.
-She was a closeted lesbian, attempting several “Lavender” marriages (how Hollywood referred to lesbians and homosexuals marrying in order to conceal their orientations.)
+She was also a closeted lesbian, attempting several “Lavender” marriages (how Hollywood referred to lesbians and homosexuals marrying in order to conceal their orientations.)
 She was a figure in a secret group of lesbian actresses called “The Sewing Circle” and her typecasting- along with the need to hide her true self- caused deep depression and drug abuse.

 9 years after this interview, Ona Munson would take her own life by overdosing on barbiturates, leaving a note that said: